turingschool/mkfriend/README.md

 mkfriend
 ========

-Test your knowledge of fellow thoughtbottles with this fun game.
+Test your knowledge of fellow students with this fun game.
 Can you get 10 in a row correct?

-This game was built in preparation for the 2014 Summer Summit.
-With 50% new hires, we can get people familiar with each other more quickly with the help of a simple face matching game.

 Getting Started
 ---------------